 Grooming the Icelandic Sheepdog

 The Icelandic Sheepdog is a hardy, weather-resistant breed developed to thrive in harsh climates.
 Its thick double coat protects against wind, rain, and cold, but it also requires consistent, informed grooming to stay healthy and functional.
-Grooming an Icelandic Sheepdog is not about excessive bathing or cosmetic trimming—it’s about maintaining coat balance, skin health, and seasonal shedding cycles.
+Grooming an Icelandic Sheepdog is not about excessive bathing or cosmetic trimming — it's about maintaining coat balance, skin health, and seasonal shedding cycles.

 COAT

 The Icelandic Sheepdog has a dense double coat consisting of a soft, insulating undercoat and a coarse, water-resistant outer coat.
 Coat length varies slightly between individuals, but the structure remains the same: protective, resilient, and designed to shed naturally.
+This breed is a heavy seasonal shedder — proper grooming supports coat turnover and prevents excessive undercoat buildup, which can lead to skin irritation and overheating.

 CHARACTER